Kxrstin/fashion-mnist-generative-models/README.md

 The structure of the project:

-* Building and training a fully connected VAE.
+* Building and training a fully connected variational autoencoder (VAE).
 * Computing the reconstruction and KL-divergence loss.
 * Visualize the reconstructions and compare them with the original images.
 * Sampling from the latent space to generate new images.